RosettaCommons/documentation/rosetta_basics/scoring/VoidsPenaltyEnergy.md

 The ```voids_penalty``` scoring term is intended for use during design, to penalize buried voids or cavities and to guide the packer to design solutions in which all buried volume is filled with side-chains.
 The identification of buried voids is inherently not pairwise-decomposable.
 This scoring term is intended to work with Alex Ford's changes to the packer that permit fast-to-calculate but non-pairwise-decomposable scoring terms to be used during packing or design.

 Ordinarily, the identification of buried voids is also inherently slow, meaning that it's difficult to make this something that could be penalized in a way that would allow repeated rapid evaluation for the million or so steps in a packer trajectory.
-Fortunately, much of the computational expense can be diverted to a pre-computation, and that is the approach taken here.
-The score term actually behaves in differet ways for packing, scoring, and minimizing, as outlined below:
+Fortunately, much of the computational expense can be diverted to a precomputation, and that is the approach taken here.
+The score term actually behaves in different ways for packing, scoring, and minimizing, as outlined below:

 ### Behaviour during packing

-#### Pre-computation
+#### Precomputation

-The pre-computation steps are computationally costly, requiring up to a few CPU-seconds and scaling linearly with the volume (in voxels) of the pose and the number of rotamers.
+The precomputation steps are computationally costly, requiring up to a few CPU-seconds and scaling linearly with the volume (in voxels) of the pose and the number of rotamers.
 The approach is as follows:

 1. A voxel grid is overlaid upon the pose.
 The default voxel size is 0.5 Angstroms, though this is user-configurable.
 2. Voxels are classified as "buried" or "not buried" based on the method of sidechain neighbour cones.
 Briefly, this involves projecting a cone along each Calpha-Cbeta vector, counting the number of overlapping cones that contain a given voxel, and counting that voxel as buried if the number is greater than or equal to a user-defined threshold (default 6 cones).
 The total buried volume, which is the volume that we are trying to fill with side-chains, is computed and stored.